GENERAL RULES FOR COMPETITIONS

-3. Entries shall not be more than three years old.
+3. The capture or creation of entries shall not be more than three years old.

 4.3 Entering an image in colour and then again in monochrome counts as two uses.

-4.4 Multiple exposures of the same scene will count as a single capture.
+4.4 Multiple exposures of the same scene using a continuous shutter release mode, will count as a single capture.

 8.1 Up to 2 sets may be entered in Panel competitions and 3 images in all other competitions.

 8.2 In all competitions, except Panel competitions, 3rd choice images must be indicated accordingly with Pdi files named as “Image Title-Authors Name3”.
 In the event of an excessive number of entries, those marked as 3rd choice, will be excluded and will be available for subsequent competitions.